melodykirshberg/Some-Cpp-Exercises/README.md

     * [WriteAndRead](#writeandread)

 ## [Basic Intro](#basic-intro)
 This goes over the basic intro to C++ as exercises I've done.
-Most of the activities include basic math, learning about int/float/double/etc, validation, conversion, random numbers, switch statements,while loops, if... else if, and modulos.
+Most of the activities include basic math, learning about int/float/double/etc, validation, conversion, random numbers, switch statements,while loops, if... else if, and modulus.

 ### [HelloWorld](./Basics/HelloWorld.cpp)
 This program prints a simple message to the user.